damonhook/aos-statshammer/README.md

 ## Roadmap Features

-- Ability to add modifiers to the unit as a whole, and not just to each profile
+- Ability to add abilities to the unit as a whole, and not just to each profile
 - Ability to provide points costs to provide stats for average damage / 100 points

 ## Related Projects